ToolStrip Technology Summary

 Built-in rafting (sharing of horizontal or vertical space within the tool area when docked) with the ToolStripContainer and ToolStripPanel.

-Design-time and run-time reordering of items with theproperty.
+Design-time and run-time reordering of items with the AllowItemReorder property.

-Relocation of items to an overflow menu with theproperty.
+Relocation of items to an overflow menu with the CanOverflow property.

 Completely configurable control location with the ToolStripContainer, ToolStripPanel, and ToolStripContentPanel.